Steel City Sparks

-The Steel City Sparks was an American women's soccer team.
+The Steel City Sparks was an American women's soccer team based in Pittsburgh, Pennsylvania.
 The team was a member of the Women's Premier Soccer League, the third tier of women's soccer in the United States and Canada.

-History
+Overview

 The Sparks formed in 2003 to develop soccer for women in the Pittsburgh area.
 Their first coach was Erik Ingram.
+The squad was composed of former WUSA, W-League, and international players, including Annie Lowry, Katie Barnes, Chrissie Abbott and Lisa Stoia.
+Home games were played at the Ellis Athletic Field.
 In 2005, the team left the league, and the franchise was terminated.

-Ground

-The Sparks played their home games at the Ellis Athletic Field in Pittsburgh, Pennsylvania.

-Players

-The Sparks squad was composed of former WUSA, W-League, and international players, including Annie Lowry, Katie Barnes, Chrissie Abbott and Lisa Stoia.